Donate to PNAP

 Can I send a check?

 Yes.
 Checks should be written to “Northeastern Illinois University Foundation” with PNAP in the memo line.
-Please send checks to our fiscal sponsor at:
+Please send checks to our office:

 Is my donation tax-deductible?